kamileecher2/TurkLeechX/README.md

 ## 🔧Commands to be set via Botfather (will only work if you set mentions from custom cmds).

-leech - leech any torrent/magnet/direct-download link to Telegram unzipleech - This will unarchive file and upload to telegram. zipleech - leech any torrent/magnet/direct-download link to Telegram and Upload It as .tar.gz acrhive... ytdl - This command should be used as reply to a supported link pytdl - This command will download videos from youtube playlist link and will upload to telegram.
+    leech - leech any torrent/magnet/direct-download link to Telegram leechextract - This will unarchive file and upload to telegram. leecharchive - leech any torrent/magnet/direct-download link to Telegram and Upload It as .tar.gz acrhive... ytdl - This command should be used as reply to a supported link pytdl - This command will download videos from youtube playlist link and will upload to telegram. toggledoc - choose whether the file shall be uploaded as doc or not togglevid - choose whether the file shall be uploaded as streamable or not savethumb - save thumbnail
-toggledoc - choose whether the file shall be uploaded as doc or not togglevid - choose whether the file shall be uploaded as streamable or not savethumb - save thumbnail clearthumb - clear thumbnail tleech - This will mirror the telegram files to ur respective cloud . tleechunzip - This will unarchive telegram file and upload to cloud. gclone - This command is used to clone gdrive files or folder using gclone gytdl - This will download and upload to your cloud. gpytdl - This download youtube playlist and upload to your cloud. gleech - leech any torrent/magnet/direct-download link to cloud gzipleech - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... gleechunzip - This will unarchive file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. rename - rename the file help - send help tshelp - get help for torrent search module
+    clearthumb - clear thumbnail
+    tleech - This will mirror the telegram files to ur respective cloud . tleechextract - This will unarchive telegram file and upload to cloud. gclone - This command is used to clone gdrive files or folder using gclone gytdl - This will download and upload to your cloud. gpytdl - This download youtube playlist and upload to your cloud. gleech - leech any torrent/magnet/direct-download link to cloud garchive - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... gextract - This will unarchive file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. rename - rename the file
+    help - send help
+    tshelp - get help for torrent search module
+|   speedtest - check speedtest of the host
+    status - show bot stats and concurrent downloads renewme - clear all downloads (admin only)⚠️ log - This will send you a txt file of the logs.(admin only)⚠️ rclone - This will change your drive config on fly.(First one will be default)--(admin only)⚠️